-The Glock is a legendary gun.
+The Glock 19 is a legendary gun.
 And rightly so.
-Its simplicity, reliability, corrosion resistance, magazine capacity and accuracy have assured its place in the Firearms Hall of Fame.
+Its simplicity, reliability, corrosion resistance, magazine capacity and accuracy have assured its place in the Firearms Hall of Fame (and duty holsters across the world).
 Personally, I’m not a Glock guy.
 Despite my best efforts to let the Austrian pistol woo me with its minimalism, I’ve never felt that “love connection.”
-Every time I hold a Glock, the ergonomics put me off.
+The first time (and every time) I held a Glock, the ergonomics put me off.
 It’s too big, it’s too small; the trigger’s too far, too weird . . . it just doesn’t feel right.
 By extension, I developed an aversion to all polymer pistols.
 Until the day a friend introduced me to a little Croatian sweetheart known as the HS2000; marketed to U.S. shooters as the Springfield Armory X-treme Duty 9x19mm or XD-9.

-At first glance, the Springfield XD-9 bears a strong resemblance to its Austrian counterpart [Glock on top].
-The Springfield is another polymer-framed, striker-fired, short recoil operated pistol with a trigger-mounted safety and a rail to facilitate the mounting of tactical doodads.
-Closer examination reveals that the XD-9 has taken the design to infinity—and back.
+At first glance, the original XD bears a strong resemblance to its Austrian counterpart [Glock on top].
+The Springfield is another polymer-frame, striker-fired (Remember: A striker-style pistol is neither single- nor double-action), short recoil operated pistol with a trigger safety and a rail on the 4-inch barrel to facilitate the mounting of tactical doodads.
+Closer examination reveals that the Springfield Armory XD-9 has taken the design to infinity — and back.

-The XD-9 incorporates a grip safety, a steel recoil spring guide and (for us southpaws) ambidextrous magazine release controls.
-Unlike the Glock, the XD includes a loaded chamber indicator and a cocking indicator; the operator can ascertain the weapon’s readiness either visually or by feel.
+The XD-9 incorporates a grip safety, a steel recoil-spring guide and (for us southpaws) ambidextrous magazine-release controls.
+Unlike the Glock, the XD includes a loaded-chamber indicator and a cocking indicator; safety features allow the operator can ascertain the weapon’s readiness either visually or by feel.

 The XD-9 also features front and rear cocking serrations on the slide.
 There’s generous texturing on the front, sides and back strap of the grip for more positive control under-less-than-ideal (i.e. oh shit) conditions.

 Springfield’s dovetailed the three-dot sights securely into the front and rear of the slide.
 Their visibility is nothing more than merely adequate.
-Anyone thinking of packing the XD-9 as a daily carry gun should strongly consider adding a set of aftermarket tritium night sights.
+Anyone thinking of packing the XD-9 as a daily concealed-carry gun should strongly consider adding a set of aftermarket fiber optic or tritium night sights.

 Our test XD-9’s sights were regulated for a 6 o’ clock hold on the target, rather than the point-of-aim/point-of-impact I prefer.
 Straight from the factory, the weapon had a tendency to shoot to the right.
 I corrected the problem easily enough with a minor drifting adjustment of the front sight.

-Early XDs lacked the corrosion-resistant melonite finish sported by current models.
+Early entries from XD series lacked the corrosion-resistant melonite finish sported by current models.
 Although the gun was unlikely to turn into a slide-shaped pile of rust atop the frame if exposed to a humid environment, you can’t have enough reliability.

 Even so, at the risk of alienating the Glock faithful, arguing over the relative reliability of the Glock and a Springfield is besides the point.
 The real test is how the weapon feels in the hand.
 If a shooter is comfortable with a gun, he’ll handle and shoot it with confidence.
 Which is the key to success is most aspects of shooting.